dsacl3-2019/xfst-demo/README.md

 which is part of [HFST](https://hfst.github.io/)
 - [Foma](https://fomafst.github.io/).

-To replicate the steps above, you may want to install one of these implementations (follow the links for the installation instructions).
+To replicate the steps below, you may want to install one of these implementations (follow the links for the installation instructions).

 ## Xfst and Lexc